-Essential nutrients, carbohydrates, protein, and fats are not absorbed the right way and that results in deficiencies, including vitamin B12 deficiency, iron deficiency, deficiencies in the fat-soluble vitamins, and calcium deficiency.
+Essential nutrients, carbohydrates, protein, and fats are not absorbed in the right way and that results in deficiencies, including vitamin B12 deficiency, iron deficiency, deficiencies in the fat-soluble vitamins, and calcium deficiency.

 The above-mentioned deficiencies can cause a number of weaknesses including damage to the central nervous system, weakness, confusion, and fatigue.
-A lot of people have misconceptions regarding vitamin B12 deficiency, with quite a large number thinking of it as a condition that is less prevalent.
+A lot of people have misconceptions regarding vitamin B12 deficiency, with quite a large number of people thinking of it as a condition that is less prevalent.
 But this condition is actually quite prevalent and should be dealt with as quickly as possible.

 Other Causes of Nutrient Deficiencies

 There are numerous factors that can lead to deficiency, aside from SIBO.
 Vegetarians and vegans have a greater risk.
 Along with this same line are those individuals experiencing inadequacies in stomach acid or those who take medications that suppress stomach acid – H2 blockers and proton pump inhibitors among other antacids.

 As illustrated above, all the above medications are linked to SIBO.
 Going by Harvard Medical School’s research, the symptoms of vitamin B12 deficiency can show up either in a gradual way or rapidly.
 The associated symptoms include anemia, numbness or tingling in extremities, jaundice, memory loss, the decline in cognitive function, weakness, hallucinations, and paranoia.

 The British Journal of Haematology released a report where it indicated that megaloblastic anemia, which is a blood disorder that culminates to the loss of red blood cells, is directly linked to bacterial overgrowth in the ileum.
 This happens as a result of the malabsorption of vitamin B12.